ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the protocol itself.
 Protection against application-layer MitM addresses potential attackers such as Content Distribution Networks (CDNs) and middleboxes with a TLS MitM function.
-Preventing abusive use of ACME means ensuring that an attacker with access to the validation or contact channels can't obtain illegitimate authorization by acting as an ACME client (legitimately, in terms of the protocol).
+Preventing abusive use of ACME means ensuring that an attacker with access to the validation channel can't obtain illegitimate authorization by acting as an ACME client (legitimately, in terms of the protocol).